-The aim of this 9-week course is to provide guidance to those currently exploring Film Photography or Analogue Photography at an intermediate stage.
-The course will enable a further understanding of how to develop your manual camera techniques.
-The course will enable you to extend your practice using the darkroom and enhance the quality of the black and white prints you produce.
+The 9-week series of workshops is to provide guidance to those currently exploring Film Photography or Analogue Photography at an intermediate stage.
+The workshop will enable a further understanding of how to develop your manual camera techniques and will enable you to extend your practice using the darkroom and enhance the quality of the black and white prints you produce.

-This intermediate level evening course will allow you to familiarise yourself with different manual cameras and their formats.
+These intermediate level evening workshops will allow you to familiarise yourself with different manual cameras and their formats.
 This will mainly consist of 35mm and 120 medium format cameras.

 Provided will be the opportunity to enhance both your camera and lens control techniques, during which you will exploit depth of field and precision with relation to exposure calculations.